-Our operating expenses during the first half of 2011 were focused primarily on support of Lymphoseek product development and on efforts to reinitiate development activities for our RIGScan product initiative.
-We expect our drug-related development expenses for 2011 to be considerably higher than 2010 as we complete preparations for the filing of a NDA for Lymphoseek and as we continue the other clinical evaluations of Lymphoseek to support post-marketing amendments to the NDA, as well as increase our efforts to develop our RIGScan product.
+Our operating expenses during the first nine months of 2011 were focused primarily on support of Lymphoseek product development and on efforts to reinitiate development activities for our RIGScan product initiative.
+We expect our drug-related development expenses for 2011 to be considerably higher than 2010 related to filing the NDA for Lymphoseek and continuing the other clinical evaluations of Lymphoseek to support post-marketing amendments to the NDA, as well as continuing our efforts to develop our RIGScan product.

 During 2008, we initiated patient enrollment in a Phase 3 clinical study in subjects with either breast cancer or melanoma (NEO3-05).
 In March 2009, we announced that this study had reached the accrual of 203 lymph nodes, the study's primary accrual objective.
 The NEO3-05 Phase 3 clinical study was an open label trial of node-negative subjects with either breast cancer or melanoma.
 It was designed to evaluate the safety and the accuracy of Lymphoseek in identifying the lymph nodes draining from the subject's tumor site.
-To demonstrate the accuracy of Lymphoseek, each subject consenting to participate in the study was injected in proximity to the tumor with Lymphoseek and one of the vital blue dyes that are commonly used in lymphatic mapping procedures.
 The primary efficacy objective of the study was to identify lymph nodes that contained the vital blue dye and to demonstrate a statistically acceptable concordance rate between the identification of lymph nodes with the vital blue dye and Lymphoseek.
-To be successful, the study needed to achieve a statistical p-value of at least 0.05 in its primary endpoint.
 In addition, the secondary endpoint of the study was to pathologically examine lymph nodes identified by either the vital blue dyes or Lymphoseek to determine if cancer was present in the lymph nodes.